onionoinon/Learnig-Python/README.md

 ## **Table of Contents**
 - Notes
   - Notes1
-  - Notes2
-- Lists
+- Game
-  - Lists1
+  - Game1
-  - Lists2
+  - Game2
-  - Lists3
+  - Game3

+## **Notes**
+**Notes1**
+This file contains some very brief notes written about Data types in Python, Loops, Functions and the oops concept.